Samsun Clock Tower

-Samsun Clock Tower is the tower that gives its name to Samsun Saathane Square located in Ilkadim district of Samsun.
+Samsun Clock Tower is the tower that gives its name to Samsun Saathane Square located in Ilkadim district of Samsun, Turkey.

 History

 Abdul Hamid II sent an instruction to the governors of the Ottoman Empire in 1886 ordering the erection of clock towers in cities to commemorate the tenth anniversary of his accession to the throne.
 After the issuance of this order, construction began on the clock tower in the area known as "Iskele Square" in Trabzon Province.
 Constructed began in 1886 and was completed in 1887.
 An opening ceremony was held on Monday, May 9, 1887. Ünye stone was the primary material used in the construction of the clock tower.
 The tower was designed and constructed under the guidance of a Belgian-born French engineer.
-The tower, which was built with a polygonal base and body was constructed using an overlapping stonework system.
-Samsun at the time of construction was mostly a city of low-rise wooden homes.
-The tower was built above them in order to demonstrate grandeur and display time.
+The tower was built with a polygonal base and body, constructed using an overlapping stonework system.
+Samsun, at the time of construction, was mostly a city of low-rise wooden homes.
+The tower was built above them to demonstrate grandeur and display time.

 In 1933, the clock tower underwent its first and most significant renovation.
 The clock, which lagged behind the technology of the period, was removed and replaced with a new system clock powered by electricity.
-In addition, a siren system has been added to the tower in order to warn the public in case of fire.
+In addition, a siren system has been added to the tower to warn the public in case of fire.